How Retailers Can Target Changing Consumer Shopping Habits Online

 Shoppers have moved online.
 The first step to matching changing consumer habits is to build an ecommerce strategy.

 10 years ago, it was good enough to simply sell products on your website — this is no longer the case.
 Changes in consumer shopping habits go beyond online shopping and involve targeting how shoppers engage online.

 To stay competitive, you need a multi-channel, optimised, data-driven ecommerce campaign.
 You need to understand the modern, digital-native consumer and be ready to meet their demands.
 Let’s get started.

 People love convenience.
 They don’t want to browse five different stores for different items — they want a single place where they can purchase everything.
 People want simple product comparisons, simple checkouts (that have their details saved) and single delivery slots for products from multiple sellers.

 This is exactly why third-party marketplaces such as Google Shopping and Amazon are so popular.
 Particularly with Amazon, you are delivered a single, massive marketplace where buyers can pick out multiple items, add them to cart, make a single payment and conveniently receive all their items from a single online channel.

-Want to find out how Upp helps retailers optimise their product listings for Google Shopping?
+Book a Demo now if you want to find out how Upp helps retailers optimise their product listings for Google Shopping?

 Google’s move to introduce in-Shopping checkout features and an ‘express delivery service’ will transform Google Shopping from a product comparison engine into a true, ‘one-click’ competitor to Amazon.
 In both cases, the convenience is difficult to beat, customers understand this.